epikowa/epikowa.github.io/content/about/index.md

 ### What Epikowa do
 In order to improve the current situation, here's what Epikowa do or plan to do:

-* Write and publish articles, podcasts and videos to improve the general public's digital litteracy
+* Write and publish articles, podcasts and videos to improve the general public's digital literacy
 * Create open source libraries and tools to help with creating widely available services and softwares
 * Offer commercial services and softwares